iflyhigh/ax81z/VCED_and_ACED.md

 ## VCED buffer

 VCED consists of 2 parts: operator-specific parameters and global ones.
 Each operator has 13 specific parameters.
 They repeat in the same order for each operator.
 Operator order in VCED is `4-3-2-1`, while in VMEM and OPZ operators are ordered `4-2-3-1`.
 After 52-byte operator-specific part there is a section of global parameters.
+Parameters `#87` to `#92` are not actually present in TX81Z VCED memory structure so parameter `#93` (Operator enable flag) is actually parameter `#87`.

 |Number|Number hex|Short name|Name|Data range|Comment|
 |---|---|---|---|---|---|